As an Honors Scholar, you’ll enjoy several benefits and advantages, most of which are extended exclusively to students in the Honors College.

 Accepted pharmacy freshmen are afforded admission directly to the UB School of Pharmacy and Pharmaceutical Sciences Doctor of Pharmacy (PharmD) degree Early Assurance Program (EA) 2+4=6 option.
 During the two years of undergraduate study and to maintain one’s seat, students must maintain a 3.3 prerequisite GPA, successfully complete an interview, and adhere to all Early Assurance Program Requirements.

 Honors Nursing students are guaranteed admission to the upper division Traditional BS in Nursing program provided they satisfy the requirements of the Honors College and the Nursing program.
-To maintain their seat in the program students must be in good standing with the Honors College, satisfy the School of Nursing minimum admission requirements including prerequisite courses, overall and prerequisite GPA requirements, and submit the Nursing supplemental application all by February 15th of their sophomore year.
+To maintain their seat in the program students must be in good standing with the Honors College, satisfy the School of Nursing minimum admission requirements including prerequisite courses, overall and prerequisite GPA requirements, and submit the Nursing supplemental application all by January 15, typically in their sophomore year.

 If you are interested in pursuing the adult clinical nurse specialist or nurse practitioner programs in adult, family, or psych/mental, consider applying through the early assurance program that waives the GRE/MAT requirement.
 To be eligible, you must have completed at least 100 credit hours of undergraduate study prior to applying and have earned minimum Nursing GPA of 3.5 in your bachelor’s degree program.
 For more information and to apply, please visit the School of Nursing’s website.